-In this episode of the Teacher Career Coach Podcast, I interview the wonderful Nicole Bryson.
+In this episode of the Teacher Career Coach Podcast, I interview the wonderful Nicole Bryson about her transition from teaching to training consultant.
 Nicole left teaching after an impressive 17 years in the classroom for a higher paying position as a training consultant with a workforce management company.
 Nicole shares how the Teacher Career Coach Course helped her overcome her challenges and find success after 10 full years of searching for new roles.

 Recap and BIG Ideas:

-DAPHNE WILLIAMS: Hi, Nicole.
+DAPHNE (WILLIAMS) GOMEZ: Hi, Nicole.
 Thank you so much for being here today.

 NICOLE BRYSON: Hello.
 Thank you so much for having me, Daphne.

 DAPHNE: Nicole, I feel like I’ve connected with you on Instagram for so long.